Counting Lattice Points in Generalized Permutohedra From A to B

 \subsection{Paper Organization}

-We begin by introducing type $A$ and type $B$ generalize permutohedra, along with a review of existing techniques for enumerating lattice points in these polytopes.
-We then develop a method for realizing part of type B generalized permutohedron as a type $A$ generalize permutohedron.
+We begin by introducing generalized permutohedra, along with a review of existing techniques for enumerating lattice points in these polytopes.
+We then develop a method for realizing part of a type B generalized permutohedron as a type $A$ generalize permutohedron.
 Using this realization, we show how the number of lattice points in type $B$ generalized permutohedra can be computed in terms of the so-called $G$-draconian sequences.
 Lastly, we propose questions for future work on how the combinatorial properties of type B generalized permutohedra might be deduced from those of their type A counterparts.